GEMakers/gea-plugin-range/README.md

 ```

 ### *range.ovenConfiguration*
-The oven configuration is a read-only unsigned integer.
+The oven configuration is a read-only unsigned integer value of the [oven configuration](#oven-configuration) bit field.
-Each bit determines whether or not a hardware configuration is present (0 is not present, 1 is present).
-- Knob model (bit 0)
-- Warming drawer (bit 1)
-- Light bar (bit 2)
-- Lower oven (bit 3)
-- Lower oven kitchen timer (bit 4)

 ``` javascript
 app.bind(adapter, function (bus) {